Philadelphia Motorcycle Accident Lawyer

 What damages can I seek in a PA motorcycle accident claim?

-When you come to Wapner Newman for your accident claim, our motorcycle accident attorneys in Allentown can seek damages including current and future medical expenses, current and future lost wages, property damage, pain and suffering, and emotional distress.
+When you come to Wapner Newman for your accident claim, our motorcycle accident attorneys in Philadelphia can seek damages including current and future medical expenses, current and future lost wages, property damage, pain and suffering, and emotional distress.

 Can I just settle with insurance?